readthedocs/readthedocs.org/docs/code-of-conduct.rst

       stop, then stop.

--  **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Django is no exception.
+-  **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Read the Docs is no exception.
    It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
-The strength of Django comes from its varied community, people from a wide range of backgrounds.
+The strength of Read the Docs comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
    Being unable to understand why someone holds a viewpoint doesn’t mean